mebeim/systrack/README.md

   systrack --build --kdir path/to/linux_source_dir --arch x86-64
   ```

+  When building, kernel sources are configured to enable all syscalls available
+  for the selected architecture/ABI as to produce a `vmlinux` with a "complete"
+  syscall table.

   Cross-compilation with GCC is possible specifying the correct toolchain prefix
   with the `--cross` option, which will set the `CROSS_COMPILE` variable for the
   kernel's `Makefile`.
 Other environment variables can also be used as usual and